davidshore/chas_portfolio_site/README.md

 Build a responsive portfolio website using Next.js, React, and Tailwind CSS that supports dynamic theme switching (light and dark modes) and user preferences (e.g., font size, reduced motion).
 This project will utilize `useReducer` and `Context` for state management.

+## Building Your Portfolio Site

+- **Hero Section**: Introduce yourself with a compelling headline and a brief bio.
+- **Projects Section**: Display your projects using cards or a grid layout.
+Each project should have a title, description, used tech and possibly a link to the live site or code repository.
+- **Contact Section**: Provide your professional contact information.

 ## Setup Project

 ```bash